shree675/MyMargdarshaka/README.md

 # Install dependencies for client
 $ npm run client-install

-# Run the client & server with concurrently
+# Run the app
 $ npm run dev

+# Server runs on http://localhost:5000 and client on http://localhost:3000

-# Run the Express server only
+# (Optional) Run the Express server only
 $ npm run server

-# Run the React client only
+# (Optional) Run the React client only
 $ npm run client

-# Server runs on http://localhost:5000 and client on http://localhost:3000
 ```

 ## Note